GeoMOER/moer-bsc-base-r/docs/units/_unit06/unit06-09_exercise2.md

 ---

-1. a) Load the two datasets "specdat" and "envdat" into your environment.
+1) Load the two datasets "specdat" and "envdat" into your environment.
 Name them accordingly as "specdat" and "envdat".

-   b) Transform "specdat" into a long format (named "speclong") so that the species (columns from the third column onwards) are in one column, and the corresponding coverage degrees are in a column named "CoverageDegrees".
+2) Transform "specdat" into a long format (named "speclong") so that the species (columns from the third column onwards) are in one column, and the corresponding coverage degrees are in a column named "CoverageDegrees".

-   c) Calculate the mean, sum, and standard deviation per plot.
+3) Calculate the mean, sum, and standard deviation per plot.

-   d) Repetition of Assignment 04: Merge "speclong" with "envdat" into "mergedat" without any information loss ;).
+4) Repetition of Assignment 04: Merge "speclong" with "envdat" into "mergedat" without any information loss ;).